Which team do you work in and what does that team do?

 How many years’ experience do you have in pre-clinical imaging?

-I’ve got about 12 years’ industry imaging experience.
+I’ve got over 13 years’ industry imaging experience.

 Before coming to MDC, I worked at AstraZeneca in their preclinical imaging team for almost 10 years.
 After AstraZeneca, I set up Alderley Imaging with Alderley Park for 2 years before moving to MDC to enhance and increase their imaging capabilities.